naorz/preview-files-vscode-extension-open-source/README.md

 Preview Hover is called to activate the extension.

 newTabCommand is only called from inside the extension whenever a new tab must be displayed.

+If you want to add some new features to this project, check out [our tutorial](https://vscodeextensiondev.blogspot.com/2020/07/turorial.html)

+## About us:

+This is our computer science Bachelor degree final project.
+We developed an extension for visual studio code that currently previews images and youtube videos.
+We made our project an open source for other people to try and expand our extension to similar features (Pdf files, office file etc.)

 ## Known Issues